 Once a business decides on the most relevant and appropriate accounting concept, it must ensure consistency in its financial accounting process to avoid discrepancies in the future.

 Consistency is vital in a business setting to carefully record financial information and to help external sources understand the inner workings of a company.

-This accounting method states that every single business transaction must be recorded in at least two different accounts.
-The dual-aspect concept has to do with double entry accounting and can be better understood using a financial equation:
+This concept involves the double-entry bookkeeping system.
+This requires that every single business transaction must be recorded in at least two different accounts.
+This can be understood using the following equation:

 Assets = Liabilities + Equity